 MSCHE 2020 Self-Study Reaccreditation

 NJCU's site visit for reaccreditation was conducted virtually from October 18 through October 21.
 The Visiting Team's report included suggestions for nine recommendations, across most of the standards.
-Accreditation is a multi-step process, and final actions will be determined by the Commission and communicated to NJCU in 2021.
+In March 2021, Commission reaffirmed NJCU's accreditation.
+The Statement of Accreditation Status is available on the MSCHE website.

 For reference, the following documents are provided to the community: Self-Study and addendum.